 How to find companies that provide matching gifts:

-To find companies that match their employees’ gifts, try the following resources:
+To find companies that match their employees’ gifts, use:

-- Foundation Directory Online, our searchable grantmakers database, or National Directory of Corporate Giving, our print directory.
-If you use these databases, do a Type of Support search for "Employee matching gifts" or "Matching/challenge support".
-You can buy these resources, or use them for free at our libraries and Funding Information Network partners nationwide.
+Foundation Directory Online, our searchable grantmakers database, selecting a Type of Support search for "Employee matching gifts" or "Matching/challenge support".
+You can subscribe to FDO, or use it for free at our libraries and Funding Information Network partners nationwide.